Ideology of the Iranian Revolution: Mahmoud Taleghani

+Taleghani was instrumental in "shaping the groundswell movement" that led to the Iranian revolution and served as the chair of powerful and secret Revolutionary Council during the Islamic Revolution. he was also the first Imam for Friday Prayer in Tehran after the fall of Iran's interim government, In the late July 1979.
+He clashed with Khomeini in April 1979, warning the leadership against a 'return to despotism.'"
+After two of his sons were arrested by revolutionary Guards, thousands of his supporters marched in the streets chanting "Taleghani, you are the soul of the revolution!
+Down with the reactionaries!"
+Khomeini summoned Taleghani to Qom where he was given a severe criticism after which the press was called and told by Khomeini: "Mr. Taleghani is with us and he is sorry for what happened."
+Khomeini pointedly did not refer to him as Ayatollah Taleghani.

+Reflected in personal appearance

 Following the revolution, its ideology became apparent in social, economic and cultural policies.

 In terms of dress, western-style neckties for men and uncovered hair, arms, and many other areas for women were banned.
 But there were non-religious changes as well, such as an emphasis on proletarian dress, manners, and customs, as opposed to Western aristocratic or bourgeois elegance and extravagance of the Shah's era.

 For example, observers noted in the early days of the revolution the "canteen-like" nature of restaurant meals, meant "to underscore the triumph of the Muslim proletariat."
 In men's dress, a judge described the "overnight transformation" in February 1979 of the Ministry of Justice in Tehran:

 The men were no longer wearing suits and ties but plain slacks and collarless shirts, many of them quite wrinkled, some even stained.
 Even my nose caught a whiff of the change.
 The slight scent of cologne or perfume that had lingered in the corridors, especially in the mornings, was absent.